Police Service Specialist Cadet Position Opening

 • Flexible spending account.

-• Wellness Incentive Programs.
+• Wellness incentive programs.

 • Employee assistance program.

-*Upon completion of the police academy, these benefits will change per the AAPOA collective bargaining agreement.
+Find additional information and a summary of this position’s benefits here. *Upon completion of the police academy, these benefits will change per the AAPOA collective bargaining agreement.

 How To Apply

 Interested applicants must apply online for consideration.
 Only completed applications will be considered to move to the next hiring process step.
 You will be able to see the status of your application when you log in to our website.
 Please forward the link to any interested candidates.
-The application deadline is November 13, 2022.
+The application deadline is Monday, January 1, 2024.

 For More Information